By Paul Taylor

-So this means that blood pressure and flow rate within capillaries on the sides of the head will be slightly higher than it is within capillaries on the crown of the head.
+So this means that blood pressure and flow rate within capillaries on the sides of the head (where hair grows well) will be slightly higher than it is within capillaries on the crown of the head (where hair loss develops).

-Hair growth is very rapid – faster than any other part of the body except bone marrow.
-And there’s also a greater density of hair on the scalp than anywhere else on the body.
+Hair growth is very rapid (about 2.5 mm per week), and there’s also a greater density of hair on the scalp than anywhere else on the body.
 So, clearly scalp hair needs a regular supply of nutrients if it is to grow well.

 So, from this low blood flow rate through each capillary, together with the relatively high demand for nutrients by hair follicles, you can appreciate how scalp hair growth could easily begin to suffer should there be any interruption in the blood supply.

 And that’s exactly what skull expansion does.

 Skull expansion will cause the surface area of certain skull bones to increase.
 This will progressively stretch and pull tight the scalp tissue which overlies the skull.
 And this increase in scalp tension can also quite often make the scalp feel very itchy and tight.

 This disrupts the microvascular blood supply (the capillary network) to the hair follicles.
 Blood flow is reduced and so the supply of nutrients to the hair follicles decreases.